 We protect you against catastrophic out-of-pocket expenses for covered services.
-Your annual out-of-pocket expenses for covered services, including deductibles and copayments, cannot exceed \$7,150 for Self Only enrollment, or \$14,300 for a Self Plus One or Self and Family enrollment.
+The IRS limits annual out-of-pocket expenses for covered services, including deductibles and copayments, to no more than \$7,350 for Self Only enrollment, and \$14,700 for a Self Plus One or Self and Family.
+Your specific plan limits are \$7,150 for Self Only enrollment, and \$14,300 for a Self Plus One or Self and Family.